Skip to content

 32. Fruit Juice Bar

-People in Nigeria are increasingly getting health conscious.
+People in Nigeria are increasingly becoming health conscious.
 You can sell fresh fruit juice by hiring a mobile cart in the high footfall areas in most cities in Nigeria.

 33. Tutoring